Richard E. Wootton:

 Heather filed her first lawsuit as a Civil Litigation Clinic Student Attorney at DU in a wage and hour case.
 As a law student, she was nominated for a Student Leadership Award and earned the Inclusive Excellence Leadership Series Certificate.
 She competed in numerous moot court competitions throughout her time in law school and served as Moot Court Board President during her final year.
 Heather is also among a small percentage of attorneys in the country who have completed the intensive professional training program of Building Trial Skills at the National Institute of Trial Advocacy in Boulder, Colorado.

 Heather is a current member of and has served as Student Liaison and Membership Committee Contributor for the Rhone Brackett Inn of Court.
 She is also a member of the Colorado Trial Lawyers Association, Colorado Bar Association, and El Paso County Bar Association.
+She is currently on the Editorial Committee for Trial Talk, a bimonthly publication by CTLA.

 Lee K. Rosenbaum, of Counsel: